 Knowing what to do in case of an emergency such as this horrible tragedy is not difficult, there are just a few simple points and a need to have an inexpensive bottle of vinegar stored safely nearby to the beach.
 It's easy and everyone working in hospitality in this region should be aware of emergency treatment and ensure that visitors too are familiar with what lives in the sea they're swimming in, what the risk is and how to avoid the danger.

 While technically in Malaysia, Thailand is so close and so similar to Langkawi that this sting resonates throughout the region.
-The circumstances of the death are textbook but unfortunately the treatment wasn't and it would be shocking to think that she could have survived if the family members had known not to remove the tentacles seeing they inject more venom when touched and had splashed her with vinegar as soon as she came onto the beach.
+The circumstances of the death are textbook.
+But unfortunately, the treatment wasn't.
+It would be shocking to think that Carina Lofgren could have survived if her family members had known not to remove the tentacles seeing they inject more venom when touched and, instead, had splashed her with vinegar as soon as she came onto the beach.
 It is only speculation but is a distinct possibility.
 If the stings were very bad nothing would have saved her.